nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 #### Viewing a build: `view`

 Views a build in the list of builds current managed by the program.
-The user only needs to specify the name of the build.
+You only need to specify the name of the build.

 Format: `view/NAME`

-Example of usage: User enters `view/test build` to view a build named 'test build' stored in the list of builds.
+Example of usage: Enter `view/test build` to view a build named 'test build' stored in the list of builds.

 Expected outcome: The program will display the components of the build named 'test build' from the list of builds.
 ```